 Passport Expiry Date, Important Fact

-Some international visitors have been denied visa on arrival if their passports have not had 6 months validity remaining on their passports.
-It is very important to check this expiry date when you start planning your trip and factoring your dates of travel.
+Some international visitors have been denied visas on arrival if their passports have not had 6 months validity remaining on their passports.
+It is very important to check this expiry date when you start planning your trip and factoring in your dates of travel.

 Passport pages, Important Fact